 Where We Stayed – Canalta Lodge

 We absolutely loved Canalta Lodge!
-I went back and forth because there are tons of options in Banff but Canalta Lodge worked out absolutely perfect for our family.
+I went back and forth because there are tons of options in Banff, but Canalta Lodge worked out absolutely perfectly for our family.
 It is not the closest hotel to all the action on Banff Avenue, but it is well worth being a little bit further away from everything.

 What We Did in Banff

 Johnston Canyon is a great hike near Banff, and it’s only about 1.5 miles round-trip to the Lower Falls.
 One of the coolest things about this hike is the elevated boardwalks on the canyon’s sides- it’s totally different from just walking on a trail.
 And if you go, make sure to check out the cave with an awesome (wet!) view of the falls.
 It’s about 3 miles round-trip to go to the Upper Falls and about 7.5 miles round-trip to the Ink Pots.

 If you’re looking for one of the best views of Banff, you can’t beat the Banff Gondola.
 It whisks you 2300 feet up to the top of Sulfur Mountain.
 Once you’re at the top, take in the views of the town of Banff and the surrounding mountain ranges, hike one of the many trails, and check out the Above Banff Interpretive Center.

 At Lake Minnewanka, in Banff National Park, hop aboard a boat for one of their famous lake cruises.
 Lake Minnewanka is the largest lake in Banff National Park, and a Lake Minnewanka boat tour is one of the best ways to see the lake.
 You can also rent kayaks, canoes, and motorboats if you want to explore on your own.